Fish Springs, NV Demographics

 A map of Fish Springs's Population by Race

-Of the 133 places in Nevada, Fish Springs is the 74th most populous.
+Fish Springs is ranked the 77th most populous place in Nevada, out of 132 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fish Springs was ranked the 74th most populous place in the 2020 Census.

 Fish Springs's White Population